datarevenue-berlin/OpenMLOps/tutorials/set-up-open-source-production-mlops-architecture-aws.md

 This tutorial guides you through all the scripts that will automatically set up the fully equipped MLOps infrastructure for you.

-You can clone our repositories, change a few lines of configuration, run the scripts in your own AWS account, and have a replica of our **Open MLOps Architecture** running in a couple of hours.
+You can clone our repositories, change a few lines of configuration, run the scripts in your own AWS account, and have a replica of our **OpenMLOps Architecture** running in a couple of hours.

 ## The result of following this guide